micah-trp/credit-risk-classification/Credit Risk Classification Report.md

 ## Overview of the Analysis

-In this section, describe the analysis you completed for the machine learning models used in this Challenge.
-This might include:

-* Explain the purpose of the analysis.
 The purpose of this analysis was to use a dataset of historical lending activity from a peer-to-peer lending service company and build a model that can identify the creditworthiness of borrowers by predicting if they are healthy loan or a high-risk loans.

-* Explain what financial information the data was on, and what you needed to predict.

 The model was built using a dataset of `77,536` observations of historical lending data with the following variables: